MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/MenuButton.md

 ### Menu model: menu-model

-The **Gnome::Gtk3::MenuModel** from which the popup will be created.
+The **Gnome::Gio::MenuModel** from which the popup will be created.
 Depending on the *use-popover* property, that may be a menu or a popover.

 See `set-menu-model()` for the interaction with the *popup* property.